mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 ### Use Next.js for server-side rendering

 We needed server-side rendering for SEO purposes ([client-side rendering does not cut it](https://twitter.com/mxstbr/status/985188986414161921)), but had already built a first version of the app with [create-react-app](https://github.com/facebook/create-react-app).
 We thought about switching to [Next.js](https://nextjs.org) but reworking the routing setup seemed like a lot of effort.
-I mean, how hard can it be to bolt a server-side rendering setup onto create-react-app?! 🤔
+I mean, how hard can it be to bolt a SSR setup onto create-react-app?! 🤔

 Turns out it is tough.
 It takes a lot of work and it is difficult to provide a good experience, for both developers and users.